 Leaving your child to make decisions on their use of the internet can be unwise especially when they are young.
 Parents need to have some control over internet use in the home and exercise it when necessary for the safety of their children.

 Tools that allow parents to block some websites, filter information, and monitor their child’s use when online is important if your children are to remain safe.
 Talk to your internet provider to learn about the parental control tools available and learn how to use them effectively.

 Social media has become another platform through which predators approach children to harm them.
 The many social media sites can be overwhelming for any parent but with some bit of research you can find out the popular ones for youngsters.
 Talk to your child on the dangers of social media and give them tips on the best ways to stay safe.
 If you want more control over their social media use, consider installing an application that gives you information on their online activities.

 Teach children to identify cyberbullying

 The cases of cyberbullying are increasing worldwide with children becoming victims of anonymous bullies.
 The bullies who are often anonymous use the opportunity to say harmful things about whomever they like and this affects the child negatively.
 Parents need to help their kids to quickly spot bullies online and report them immediately.
 Also, make sure your child understands that you will take their side at all times in case they are cyberbullied for any reason.

-Ultimately, online child safety is a team effort between the parents and children with the former taking the larger share of responsibility.
 Children that understand the need to stay safe online get to enjoy the benefits the internet offers while keeping away from its dangers.

 Comments will be approved before showing up.